Roksana Moradi-Brovia Photo

 Ms. Moradi-Brovia received her Juris Doctorate from the University of West Los Angeles – School of Law in June of 2009 and was admitted to the State Bar of California and the United States District Court in December of 2009.
 She was admitted to the Ninth Circuit Court of Appeals in 2013.
 While in law school, Ms. Moradi-Brovia had the privilege of externing for the Hon.
 Tracy Grant in San Pedro.
 Ms. Moradi-Brovia was the Dean of the Delta Theta Phi Law Fraternity her last year of law school.

 Ms. Moradi-Brovia immigrated to the United States when she was a child and is fluent in Polish.
-She is married and lives in Santa Monica.
+She grew up in Santa Monica and recently moved to Woodland Hills with her husband and son.

 Ready for a Fresh Start?